Related Rates via the Physics (Vector Projection) Method

 where:

 Here \(\alpha\) is the angle between \(\vec{v}\) and the reference direction.
-This is just the idea of projecting a vector onto a line using cosine.
+This is the standard projection of a vector onto a line using the cosine function.

 A rigid body is an object that cannot stretch, shrink, or deform.
 A rigid rod of length \(L\) means that the distance between its two endpoints is always exactly \(L\), no matter how it moves.